Discover everything you need to know about pension drawdowns in our helpful guide below.

 Finally, because of such risks, a drawdown scheme needs ongoing attention from you and/or your financial adviser – unlike an annuity, which takes care of itself once it’s set up.

-Ask your financial adviser what level of income they recommend taking from your pot, and try not to exceed this too often.
 Also try not to make large withdrawals if performance is poor – so monitor your investments regularly.

 Many of the UK’s largest pension providers offer drawdown, including:

 If your pension provider doesn’t offer drawdown, many will allow you to transfer your money to another pension scheme.

 You’ll need to check whether your current or new provider charges for this and if there are any other restrictions or rights you stand to lose before going ahead.

 Choosing to use drawdown should not be a quick decision.